Register

 Gunner Gunners fire long distance screamers at people 5,132 pts

-Posted almost 6 years ago by Gunner
+Posted over 6 years ago by Gunner

 Wenger was an absolute legend.
 He is the reason why this club got to the level it did.
 We are in debt to him.
 Just find someone who will finish what he had started.